flarcher/dropwizard-example/README.md

     maven install

-With the source code, we can run the server with:
+Then, you can run the server with:

     java -jar http-api/target/http-api-1.0-SNAPSHOT.jar server configuration.yml

+This server will deploy an API accessible from [http://localhost:8000/api](http://localhost:8000/api) by default.
+The API port can be configured as the attribute `server.connecter.port` in the configuration file.

 ## License

 This project is licensed according to **CC BY-NC-SA** ( [description](https://creativecommons.org/licenses/by-nc-sa/4.0/) | [legal](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) )